ScriptBasic/WinPBX/docs/CTime64 Class.md

 | [GetTime](#GetTime) | Returns a \_\_time64_t (LONGLONG) value for the given **CTime64** object. |
 | [GetYear](#GetYear) | Returns the year represented by the **CTime64** object. |
 | [SetDateTime](#SetDateTime) | Sets the date and time of this **CTime64** object. |

+# CTimeSpan Class

+An amount of time, which is internally stored as the number of seconds in the time span.

+* The **CTimeSpan** methods convert seconds to various combinations of days, hours, minutes, and seconds.
+* The **CTimeSpan** object is stored in a \_\_time64_t structure, which is 8 bytes.
+* A companion class, **CTime64**, represents an absolute time.